 Allied Health Workforce team

 The Health Professionals Workforce plan identifies a number of small but critical workforces that require attention in order to meet the needs of a changing health care service in NSW.
-Small but critical workforces are defined as:
+Small but critical workforces are defined as "Workforces which contribute critical and essential elements of a comprehensive health service, and are currently experiencing threats to meet systems needs now and into the future".

-Further information can be found below in relation to specific projects completed under the small but critical workforce strategy.
+For further information on projects completed under the small but critical workforce strategy, visit:

 Allied health workforce mapping projects